conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Datasheet/README.md

 ### Hardware

-Hardware specifications are categorized into five parts that covers the interfacing and functionalities of the pinouts.
-It also covers the standrard values of the board including standard freqiencies of the coard.mThese categories also include tabular data and diagrams of the RAK4600 Breakout Module.
+Hardware specification is categorized into five parts that covers the interfacing, pinouts, and its corresponding functions and diagrams.
+It also covers the RF and electrical parameters that include the tabular data of the functionalities and standard values of the RAK4600 WisBee™ Breakout Board.

 #### Interfaces